American Cockroaches: Genome Sequencing Reveals Why These Pests Are So Hard To Kill

 — NYT Science (@NYTScience) March 21, 2018

 Chinese researchers compared the genomes of Periplaneta Americana with the genomes of two related species, the smokybrown cockroach (P. fuliginosa) and the Australian cockroach (P. australasiae).
 The team found evidence that some specific families of genes in American cockroaches have become more expansive over time.
 For example, genes families associated with detoxification and chemoreception are more expansive in these insects.
 These genes code for more than 500 taste receptors and 150 scent receptors—the maximum number of receptors found so far in any insect.
-Researchers believe such a large number of taste and scent receptors, together with other chemical receptors, allow the American cockroach in being such an effective scavenger.
+Researchers believe such a large number of taste and scent receptors, together with other chemical receptors, allow the American cockroach to be such an effective scavenger.
 While genes associated with perceiving bitter tastes help the pest identify safer foods for it, the detoxification genes allow it to evolve resistance to the chemicals developed by humans against it.

 The study also identified the genes in American cockroach that help the pest regenerate its broken limbs.
 In earlier studies, researchers have found the same genes in some other insects, including the fruit fly.
 Chinese researchers are now trying to identify the proteins involved in this organ regeneration process, with the hope to harness such proteins for treating humans with damaged limbs.